gorda/istio.io/content/en/docs/examples/platform/gke/index.md

 At this point, the remote clusters' `kubeconfig` files have been created in the `${WORK_DIR}` directory.
 The filename for a cluster is the same as the original `kubeconfig` cluster name.

-## Configure Istio control plane to discover the remote cluster
+## Configure Istio control plane to discover the remote cluster{#configure-Istio-control-plane-to-discover-the-remote-cluster}

 Create a secret and label it properly for each remote cluster: